Germans Love David Hasselhoff: Theme Parks

 - When Dave Barry went to Tokyo Disneyland, he was amazed at this.
 Why would the Japanese feel nostalgic about The Gay Nineties version of small town America?

 - Speaking of Disney, Original Character Duffy the Disney Bear started out as "The Disney Bear" stateside, but didn't turn out to be the hit that Disney had hoped for.
 Then Japan remade him as Duffy the Disney Bear, and he became popular enough to have queues as long as the lines for actual rides for his Meet and Greet.
 Then, Disney had the bright idea to bring him over to the stateside parks again, and had him pretty much take over Epcot.
-Unfortunately, Americans hate Duffy and view him as The Wesley.
+Unfortunately, Americans hate Duffy and view him as a Creator's Pet.

 - French people generally have quite a thing for Westerns, which is why Frontierland in Disneyland Paris is larger than the others and has more backstory.